MICAI-IMI-UzL/lung-nodule-segmentation-model-supervision/README.md

-Official implementation accompanying the paper: "Lung Nodule Segmentation in Chest CT from Model-Generated Supervision"
+Official implementation accompanying the paper: "Lung Nodule Detection and Segmentation in Chest CT from Model-Generated Supervision"